padloc/site/content/help/manual/orgs/index.md

 After rotating your organization's cryptographic keys, all the organization's members except the owner will be suspended and will have to be reconfirmed (see [Suspending and Un-suspending Members](#suspending-and-un-suspending-members)).

+## Deleting An Organization

+{{< note >}}
+**Note:** Deleting an organization will **not** delete the accounts of its members - they will merely loose access to all data owned by it.
+The private vaults of the organization's members are also not affected.
+{{< /note >}}

+To delete an organization, click the button labeled **Delete Organization** at the very bottom of the settings tab, then type out the word "DELETE" to confirm your choice. **Deleting an organization will cancel any active subscriptions and permanently erase all the organization's data from Padloc, including all shared vaults owned by it.
+This action is not reversible!**